viperleed/viperleed/doc/content/basics/installation.rst

     $ sudo apt-get install libopenmpi-dev

-MacOS
+macOS
 #####

 .. note::
-    Newer Macs using "Apple Silicon" ARM-based chips are incompatible with the Intel compilers.
+    Newer Macs using "Apple Silicon" ARM-based chips are incompatible with the Intel compilers (since they don't use Intel chips).
     Use :term:`gfortran` and :term:`mpifort` instead.

 For running under MacOS, it is recommened to first install a package manager such as `brew <https://brew.sh>`__.